Akbayan: Coalition with the Liberal Party (2009–2016)

-During the administration of former President Gloria Macapagal-Arroyo, Akbayan was among the opposition groups repressed by the government.
-It was also during this time that Akbayan suffered its lowest number of votes, with just over 400,000 votes in 2007.
-In 2009, Akbayan supported the presidential candidacy of then Senator Benigno Simeon Aquino III.
-Fueled by the popular discontent with the outgoing administration of Macapagal-Arroyo, Aquino won the presidency by a large margin.
-This was also the first time that Akbayan was able to breach the 1 million vote mark, its best performance to that date.
-Despite the vote increase, however, it failed to secure three seats in the House of Representatives owing to a Supreme Court decision which ensured only the leading party list (Ako Bicol at that time) in the election would secure three seats.
+In 2009, Akbayan supported the candidacy of then Senator Benigno Aquino III of the Liberal Party for the 2010 presidential election.
+Fueled by the popular discontent with the outgoing administration of Arroyo, Aquino won the presidency by a large margin.
+This was also the first time that Akbayan was able to breach the one million vote mark, its best performance to that date.
+Despite the vote increase, however, it failed to secure three seats in the House owing to a Supreme Court decision which ensured only the leading party list (Ako Bicol at that time) in the election would secure three seats.
+Aquino later appointed several Akbayan members to his cabinet.